Chester Hill

-Chester Hill, a suburb of the City of Canterbury-Bankstown local government area, is located 19 kilometres west of the Sydney central business district, in the state of New South Wales, Australia, and is part of Western Sydney, Chester Hill shares the postcode of 2162 with the neighbouring suburb of Sefton.
+Chester Hill is a suburb in Western Sydney in the state of New South Wales, Australia.
+Chester Hill is mostly in the City of Canterbury-Bankstown, with a minor part in the northeast in the Cumberland Council local government area and is located 25 kilometres west of the Sydney central business district, Chester Hill shares the postcode of 2162 with the neighbouring suburb of Sefton, to the east.

 History

 An early market garden and orchard area north-west of Bankstown, it developed into a residential and light industrial area after the Regents Park railway line came through in 1924.
-The construction site of the station was known as Boroya, an aboriginal word of unknown meaning, but when the station opened on 8 October 1924, it carried the name Chester Hill.
+The construction site of the station was known as Boroya, an Aboriginal word of unknown meaning, but when the station opened on 8 October 1924, it carried the name Chester Hill.

 A local resident, Miss H. A. McMillan first suggested that the new railway station should be called Hillcrest (after an estate near Regent's Park), but many objections were raised and the name was discarded.
-Miss McMillan then suggested Hillchester, after a quaint town in England, but this also was not well received by the community (it was later learnt that McMillian created the story of an English town to gain support for the name, as no such locality with the name Hillchester exists).
+Miss McMillan then suggested Hillchester, after the quaint town of Chester in England, but this also was not well received by the community.
 Suggesting yet another name, McMillian recommended Chester Hill which was received far better than her previous suggestions.

 The area that became Chester Hill was originally the southern part of John Thomas Campbell's Campbell Hill estate, which covered 1000 acre in 1815 between Parramatta, Liverpool and Woodville Roads.
 Much of this land remained undeveloped until the first subdivision was made in the 1920s when the first shops were also built.
 The post office opened in July 1934, and the first public school in January 1945.

 A significant tract of land between Priam and Hector Streets had been occupied by the Royal Australian Air Force (RAAF) from the 1960s.
 This area was used for accommodation and mess facilities for the nearby 2 Stores Depot (Regents Park) and the Ground Equipment Maintenance Squadron (Villawood).
 These properties were disposed of and subsequently acquired first by the Southern Cross Bible College and then by Salamah (Muslim) College.

-In March 2021, the suburb was impacted by a tornado causing minor damage.